 July’s zodiac signs are Cancer (June 21 to July 22) and Leo (July 23 to August 22).
 Find out your zodiac sign profile.

-Mercury Retrograde: Mercury will enter retrograde motion on July 7, finishing on August 2.
+Mercury Retrograde: Mercury enters retrograde motion on June 18, finishing on July 12.
 Read more about Mercury Retrograde.